felis/USB_Host_Shield_2.0/README.md

 * All official Arduino AVR boards (Uno, Duemilanove, Mega, Mega 2560, Mega ADK, Leonardo etc.)
 * Arduino Due, Intel Galileo, Intel Galileo 2, and Intel Edison
     * If you are using the Arduino Due, Intel Galileo or Intel Galileo 2, then you must include the Arduino SPI library like so: ```#include <SPI.h>``` in your .ino file.
-    * Note that both the Intel Galileo and Intel Galileo 2 use pin 2 and 3 as INT and SS pin respectively by default, so some modifications to the shield are needed.
+    * Note that the Intel Galileo uses pin 2 and 3 as INT and SS pin respectively by default, so some modifications to the shield are needed.
 See the "Interface modifications" section in the [hardware manual](https://www.circuitsathome.com/usb-host-shield-hardware-manual) for more information.
 * Teensy (Teensy++ 1.0, Teensy 2.0, Teensy++ 2.0, and Teensy 3.x)
     * Note if you are using the Teensy 3.x you should download this SPI library as well: <https://github.com/xxxajk/spi4teensy3>.
 You should then add ```#include <spi4teensy3.h>``` to your .ino file.
 * Balanduino